Submissions

 Journal definition

 A&P Continuidad provides two annual calls for articles.
 They are processed when submitted taking into account the reception deadline.
+In addition to this format, the journal features the Free Topics section, which remains open throughout the year.

-Standard Document for the elaboration of articles and Basic Guide
+Standard Document for the elaboration of articles

 In order to achieve a smooth performance of the different editorial processing stages, articles should be submitted replacing or filling the fields of the Standard Document (Download Standard Document); its general format meets the requirements of the Standards for authors (font type, margin, spacing, etc.).
 It should be taken into account that other formats or files will not be approved and that all fields should be filled unless otherwise specified.
-For further information about fields filling, Basic Guide and Comprehensive Standards for authors are provided.
+For further information about fields filling, Comprehensive Standards for authors are provided.

 Types of articles